 Court Appointed Special Advocates of New Hampshire, Inc. ("CASA") is a nonstock, non-profit corporation organized in New Hampshire.
 CASA's primary service is training volunteers in New Hampshire to advocate for abused and neglected children in the court system.
-The major source of revenue is government grant income.
+The major sources of revenue are government grant income and contributions.